• Skip to primary navigation

 Instructions

-• Peel and wash each cob.
-Place corn on the cob into a large pot and fill with water ¾ of a pot.
+• Next, place your corn on the cob into a large pot and fill it with water so that it covers about ¾ of the corn.
+Add a pinch of salt to the water to enhance the flavor of the corn.

 Tried this recipe?Share your photo on Instagram @valyastasteofhome or tag #valyastasteofhome!